-Culture’s departure from God’s design illustrates what has been true from the beginning: by nature, mankind is in rebellion against God.
+Our culture’s departure from God’s design illustrates what has been true from the beginning: by nature, mankind is in rebellion against God.
 The institution of marriage is no exception.
 Alistair Begg reminds believers that God’s Word speaks with authority, infallibility, and sufficiency into our lives.
-If we are to grasp the profound mystery of Christ’s love for His Church and the implications for us, we must first think rightly about the divine nature of God’s Word.
+If we are to grasp the profound mystery of Christ’s love for His church and the implications for us, we must first think rightly about the divine nature of God’s Word.

 Sermon Transcript: Print

 I invite you to turn with me to the book of Ephesians and to chapter 5, and we’ll read from verse 22 to the end of the chapter.
 Ephesians chapter 5, beginning at verse 22: